-The Chair also commented on page 9 of the minutes under the heading Annual Governance Statement Draft 2018/19, that the Letter response from the Chief Executive following Unsatisfactory Audit Opinions within City Services needed to be referenced in the Annual Governance Statement and this needed to be actioned as soon as possible.
+The Chair also commented on page 9 of the minutes under the heading Annual Governance Statement Draft 2018/19, that the Letter response from the Chief Executive following Unsatisfactory Audit Opinions within City Services needed to be referenced in the Annual Governance Statement.
+The Assistant Head of Finance agreed to check this.
 It was questioned as to whether the CIPFA Norse report was due to be discussed during this meeting and was the report available for Committee members to view.
-It was confirmed that a draft report had been seen by the Chief Executive and the Leader of the Council and that the report would be made available for October's committee.
+It was confirmed by the Head of Finance that a draft report had been seen by the Chief Executive and the Leader of the Council and that enquiries would be made as to whether the report had been finalised and whether this could be made available to Audit Committee members.

-To confirm the Minutes of the 6 June 2019
+To confirm the Minutes of the 6 June 2019.

-4 Audit Enquiries Letter 2018/19
+4. Audit Enquiries Letter 2018/19